bhoov/exformer/README.md

 3. `npm run watch`

 This will allow you to change the typescript files and see the changes in your browser on refresh.

+You can interact with the api by going to `http://HOST:PORT/docs`